BUYA-GH/bearrobotics_assign/README.md

 I developed this project in Python version 3.8.13, so Running this project in python version 3.8 won't cause any problems.

+Also I recommend you to run this project in Python's virtual environment, or using anaconda's virtual environment

 After cloning this project and installing additional package by pip, just running this command `python manage.py migrate` and `python manage.py runserver`

 # do Test